JackHast/pymaceuticals-challenge/README.md

 # Contents of Repository

-This repository contains two csv files that hold data on the treatment history of 249 mice, including the drug administered, the size of the tumor of each mouse at 10 different time points, the weight of mouse
+This repository contains two csv files that hold data on the treatment history of 249 mice, including the drug administered, the size of the tumor of each mouse at 10 different time points, the weight of each mouse and a unique indentifer.

+These pieces of data are used in the